[ Site-By-Site! ] International Investment Portal & Research Center

 • International Data Base - Produced by the U.S. Census Bureau, IDB is a data bank containing statistical tables of demographic and socio-economic data for 227 countries and areas of the world

-• Moody's Economy.com FreeLunch.com is a great source of free economic data.
+• Moody's Economy.com FreeLunch.com is a is a great source of free economic data.
 Users can quickly and easily chart and download economic data.
 Moody's Economy.com data services teams in Asia, Europe, and the United States update FreeLunch.com's economic data as is it is released by the primary source.

 • InfoNation - From the United Nations, this site allows users to generate customized statistical and comparative tables using current information for all UN member countries